Tell a little about yourself and your background

 were recovered through

+the years.
 I recall a letter I sent to my wife not long after

 my discovery, “If I don’t bring any planes home, at least